Plethysm Products, Element and Plus Constructions: Bimodules

-\begin{prop} There is a one-to-one correspondence between $G$-actions and functors $\rho: \underline{G} \to \Set$. \end{prop} \begin{proof} Let $X := \rho(\bullet)$ denote the image of a functor $\rho: \underline{G} \to \Set$ and observe that $\rho$ is determined by a map $G \to X^X$.
+\begin{proof} Let $X := \rho(\bullet)$ denote the image of a functor $\rho: \underline{G} \to \Set$ and observe that $\rho$ is determined by a map $G \to X^X$.
 By adjunction, there is a one-to-one correspondence between maps of the form $G \times X \to X$ and maps of the form $G \to X^X$.
 Moreover, a map of the form $G \times X \to X$ satisfies the compatibility condition for a group action if and only if its adjoint $G \to X^X$ satisfies the composition condition for a functor.
 Likewise, a map of the form $G \times X \to X$ satisfies the identity condition for a group action if and only if its adjoint $G \to X^X$ satisfies the identity condition for a functor. \end{proof}